 - d.
 Americans with Disabilities Act;

 - e. universal precautions and basic infection control procedures;

-- f. service animals;
+- f service animals;

-- g. emergency and evacuation procedures;
+- emergency and evacuation procedures; g.

 - h. awareness of inappropriate behaviors;

-- i. disability awareness;
+- disability awareness; i.

-j. incident and accident protocols in case of accidents, or of medical or weather emergencies; and k. the provider's policy, incorporating the requirements of 7 AAC 130.229, on the use of restrictive interventions.
+- incident and accident protocols in case of accidents, or of medical or weather emergencies; and į.

+k. the provider's policy, incorporating the requirements of 7 AAC 130.229, on the use of restrictive interventions.